permalik/tymalik_primary/articles/0001-build-a-pc.md

 These processors accept video or graphic signals and output them to the display.

 Models perform at differing rates.
-Some allow less video capability, while others gradually display greater and greater quality.
+Some allow base-level video capability, while others gradually display greater and greater quality.

 A GPU is a circuit board with its own chipset and cooling fan.
 Each card will have a dedicated number of connections into which output devices may be plugged.